 Candidates for assistant professor should have their doctoral dissertation completed or near completion and show promise of significant scholarship and teaching ability.
 Candidates for associate or full professor should also have an emerging or established scholarly reputation.

-To assure that the review committee has immediate access to your application materials, you are strongly encouraged to apply using the Interfolio position https://www.interfolio.com/67964.
+To assure that the review committee has immediate access to your application materials, you are strongly encouraged to apply using the Interfolio position. https://provost.wustl.edu/2022-cluster-hire/.
 A CV must be uploaded and submitted in Interfolio in order to be for considered for any position.
 Additional supporting documents may be required; you will be contacted should these be needed.

-For priority consideration, application materials, including letters of reference, should be received by Friday, November 8, 2019.
-Application review will continue until the position is filled, however.
+For priority consideration, application materials, including letters of reference, should be received by October 3, 2022.
+However, application review will continue until the position is filled.

 Washington University seeks an exceptionally qualified and diverse faculty; women, minorities, protected veterans, and candidates with disabilities are strongly encouraged to apply.